-The InitInfo struct in the Instance.hpp header is responsible for data needed to initialize the framework.
+The InitInfo struct in the Instance.hpp header is responsible for data needed to initialise the framework.
 The members of the struct can be seen below:

 struct InitInfo